exercism/problem-specifications/exercises/raindrops/instructions.md

 # Instructions

-Your task is to convert a number into a string that contains corresponding raindrop sounds.
+Your task is to convert a number into its corresponding raindrop sounds.

-The rules of `raindrops` are that if a given number:
+If a given number:

 - is divisible by 3, add 'Pling' to the result.
 - is divisible by 5, add 'Plang' to the result.
 - is divisible by 7, add 'Plong' to the result.
 - **is not** divisible by 3, 5, or 7, the result should be the digits of the number.

+## Examples

+- 28 is divisible by 7, but not 3 or 5, so the result would be `"Plong"`.
+- 30 is divisible by 3 and 5, but not 7, so the result would be `"PlingPlang"`.
+- 34 is not divisible by 3, 5, or 7, so the result would be `"34"`.

 ~~~~exercism/note
 The simplest way to test if one number is evenly divisible by another is to use the [remainder][remainder] or [modulo][modulo] operator.